BrockNicholas/NodeToMySQLSample/README.md

 3. Enter your config settings in config/conn.json

+4. Set a query to your database in index.js

-4. Run "npm install"
+5. Run "npm install"

-5. Run "npm start" or "npm test" or "node index.js"
+6. Run "npm start" or "npm test" or "node index.js"